Praying Hands Bananas

 Seasons/Availability

-Praying Hands bananas are available in the fall and winter months.
+Praying Hands bananas are available year-round.

 Current Facts